endymion1818/deliciousreverie-2023/src/content/posts/augmenting-details-element.md

 ---
 title: "Augmenting the details element"
-description: "I've found the <details> element superbly useful lately.
+description: "I've found the details element superbly useful lately.
 I added only one or two things to make this useful element suit two very different use cases"
 tags:
   - javascript
 datePublished: 2025-07-23
 ---

-**_I've found the <details> element superbly useful lately.
+**_I've found the details element superbly useful lately.
 I added only one or two things to make this useful element suit two very different use cases_**

-Our flagship sites have huge mega menus with shed loads of content.
-If you're wondering how many people actually use that to navigate around the site, it's very minimal.
+Our flagship sites have huge mega menus with <s>a shed</s> sheds loads of content in each main item.

+If you're wondering how many people actually use them to navigate around the site, it's very minimal.
 Probably about 30 people a month out of a few thousand visitors on desktop.
-If this puts you off adding a megamenu to a product, good.
+If those figures put you off adding a megamenu to a product, good.
 Don't do it unless you can demonstrate a clear need from your users.

-But since it's there now, we have to support it.
+But since they're there now, we have to support it.

 I recently rebuilt these dropdowns with a very minimal amount of JavaScript, and most of that is to support Safari's lack of support for the `:marker` pseudoelement.